-A number of brokers' clients (Code Subscriber customers) also access QVAS data through products distributed by the information brokers.
+In turn, brokers' clients (Code Subscriber customers) access QVAS data and other products distributed by the information brokers.
 These clients include real estate agents, lawyers, valuers, surveyors, financial institutions and members of the public.
-The products include additional data added by the information brokers from other sources.
-These may include, for example, photographs of the property or a map showing the property's location.
+The products include additional data added by the information brokers from other sources, such as photographs of the property or a map showing the property's location.
+This data does not come within the jurisdiction of the Code.